project-bluebird/dodo/README.md

  >>>
  ```

-See the [specification document](https://github.com/alan-turing-institute/dodo/blob/master/Specification.md) for a detailed overview of the supported commands.
+The [specification document](https://github.com/alan-turing-institute/dodo/blob/master/Specification.md) gives a detailed overview of the supported commands.

+See the [example notebook](https://github.com/alan-turing-institute/simurgh/blob/master/examples/Example-pipeline.ipynb) in the Simurgh project repository for a run through of how to use PyDodo to interact with BlueBird.

 ### PyDodo development